 Start the process by filling out an application for new electrical service.

 Our Electrical Services team will support you through the duration of your project.
-Contact us during regular business Hours, 7:30a - 4:00p.
+Contact us during regular business hours between 7:30am - 4:00pm.

 Choose Holland BPW to be your electric service provider for proven reliability and competitive rates.